BlackBerry Storm 2: Introduction

-The BlackBerry Storm 2 is the first and only smartphone in the world to have a full clickable touchscreen powered by its piezoelectric sensors underneath the screen.
-Unlike the original Storm, the Storm 2 features Wi-Fi as well as a redesigned outer shell.
+The BlackBerry Storm 2 was the first smartphone in the world to have a full clickable touchscreen powered by its piezoelectric sensors underneath the screen.
+Unlike the original Storm, the Storm 2 featured Wi-Fi as well as a redesigned outer shell.

 The phone's codename throughout development was "Odin."
-The model number is 9520 for the GSM/UMTS/HSPA model offered by Vodafone and 9550 for the CDMA/EV-DO and UMTS/HSPA model offered by Verizon.
-The Storm 2 comes with 2GB of on-board flash memory — 1GB more than the original — and is bundled with a 16GB microSD card (though not by Vodafone).
+The model number was 9520 for the GSM/UMTS/HSPA (Mistakenly marked as CDMA) model offered by Vodafone and 9550 for the CDMA/EV-DO and UMTS/HSPA model offered by Verizon.
+The Storm 2 came with 2GB of on-board flash memory — 1GB more than the original — and was bundled with a 16GB microSD card (though not by Vodafone).

-The phone has been a reasonable commercial success.
+The phone was a reasonable commercial success.

-When comparing the Storm 2 with the original Storm, users find the Storm 2 more user friendly.
-The new screen allows users to type at a faster pace—it supports multi-touch as introduced on the iPhone and available on Android-based devices.
+When comparing the Storm 2 with the original Storm, users found the Storm 2 more user friendly.
+The new touchscreen allowed users to type at a faster pace due to multi-touch support, similar to iPhone and many Android-based devices.